We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 The teacher tells the children that today they will draw a titmouse.

-• The bird is pecking at the grains
+• The bird pecks the grains,

-• Singing songs for children:
+• Sings songs to children:

 • "Shadow, shadow, shadow,